-Secrets from a former Colorado Springs, on-site builder sales representative
+Secrets from a former Colorado Springs on-site builder sales representative

-Please don’t get me wrong, I was fair and honest, integrity above all, every day.
+Please don’t get me wrong, I was fair and honest when doing that job, placing integrity above all, every day.
 However, I was there to sell for my builder client.
-For example, I could not tell you about a competing builder I knew of who was soon to release that perfect view lot you said that you really wanted, but gave up trying to find.
+For example, I could not tell you about a competing builder I knew of who was soon to release that perfect view lot you said that you really wanted but gave up trying to find.
 In fact, doing so would have violated my ethical duty to my builder client.
 This is one of a dozen real-life scenarios that happen every day in on-site sales.
-Did you know that an agent can actually be sanctioned or punished for slipping up and trying to help you in this?
-Now that I’m free of that, you can become my client, with that same kind or faithful representation, except working for you!
+An on-site agent can be sanctioned or punished for trying to help you in this way.
+Now that I’m free of that, you can become my client, with that same kind of faithful representation working for you!

-(If you are interested in the back-story about working on-site for builders, I think you will enjoy this piece, starting about paragraph # 4….)
+(If you are interested in the back-story about working on-site for builders, I think you will enjoy this piece, starting about paragraph # 4….))

 Analysis paralysis?
-Let’s switch back to the topic of Too Much Good Information to Process.
-Nowhere does this apply more suitably than looking into the mind numbing builder quagmire of structural options, upgrades, design studio choices and much more.
-None of this is the builder’s fault.
-What they are seeking to offer is a wide range of selections, while making varying and targeted levels of profit on each.
+On the topic of Too Much Good Information to Process, nowhere does it apply more suitably than weighing the mind-numbing builder quagmire of lot selection, structural options, upgrades, design studio choices and way more.
+What they are seeking to offer is a competitive and wide range of selections, while making varying and targeted levels of profit on each.
 The deep water comes when trying to compare all of these things, often paired in a way that gives the builder the greatest advantage.
 This makes sense, but who’s there for you?

 Example referenced above: Over the years I have met many home buyers who mistakenly thought that they would have a financial advantage if they approached a builder without an agent representing them.
 (We’ll call one of these buyers Jim for this example.)
 Jim believed that the builder would discount the price of the home due to the fact that Jim was not bringing in an agent.
 Jim thought that all or part of the commission that Jim’s agent would have received could now, somehow, be applied to reducing the purchase price – a better deal for Jim?
 No, as previously stated, this almost never happens anymore.
-The vast majority of Colorado builders do not and usually cannot respond to this approach for reasons, that if listed here, would make this a 4,000 word article.
+The vast majority of Colorado builders do not and usually cannot respond to this approach for reasons, that if listed here, would make this a 4,000-word article.